 As well as treating athletes, in particular horse riders, Sandra also enjoys helping a wide range of patients but in particular those with long term conditions such as arthritis as well has helping women through pregnancy.

-Away from osteopathy Sandra has previously ridden and competed to Elementary level dressage with her own horse.
-She also enjoys mountain biking and training her Flatcoated Retriever Piper who she hopes to do obedience and agility competitions with when she is old enough.
+Away from osteopathy Sandra enjoys mountain biking and training and competing her Flatcoated Retriever Piper in the sport of dog agility, she has also previously ridden and competed to Elementary level dressage.

 Piper is Sandra’s Flatcoated Retriever who joined the Malvern Clinic at the tender age of just 10 weeks in January 2017.
 She can be found in her own little area of the Malvern clinic keeping an eye on things and offering free pats and licks to those who want them!

-If you are at all unsure of dogs or allergic to them please don’t let that put you off coming, let me know in advance and I can make sure she is either not with me or is safely in her little area.
+If you are at all unsure of dogs or allergic to them please don’t let that put you off coming, let me know in advance and I can make sure she is either not with me or is safely in her own little area.

 Piper on her first day at work – Jan 2017